mads256h/p2-groupformation/readme.md

 There are serveral different subprograms that we developed to help assess different algorithms.

 To run any of these programs you need to have `node` and `npm` installed.
-Windows users need to download and install node from here: https://nodejs.org/en/download/
+Windows users need to download and install node from here (make sure you dont grab the lts version): https://nodejs.org/en/download/

 Archlinux user can install these programs with this command: